abaruchi/ImHearing/README.md

 ---

-Before installing, be aware that Im using Python 3.7 to develop.
+Before installing, be aware that Im using Python 3.7 for developing.
 For now, I don't think it is a problem, since this project is not using any `asyncio` new features, but in future versions, my intention is to use it.
 Let's start: